 The length of time spent in a treatment program also affects the cost, with longer running programs costing more than short-term programs.
 Cost factors also hinge on how severe your addiction problem is in terms of whether medication therapies will be needed or specialized medical care.

-According to the National Academies Press, the ability to stop using drugs on your own gets harder the longer you keep using.
+The ability to stop using drugs on your own gets harder the longer you keep using.

 The brain and body develop a dependence on addictive substances over time.
 During the early stages of substance abuse, a person can still exercise a certain degree of control over his or her choices and actions.